adityakhati-03/GalgotiasUniversityClone/README.md

-# GalgotiasUniversityClone
-Learning project: cloning official website of Galgotias University
+# Clone of official website of Galgotias University

+This is a static clone of Galgotias University created for learning and experimentation purposes.

+**Technologies Used:**
+* HTML
+* CSS